amis-erc20/amisdex/trading-rules.md

 - Open - Your order is resting on the book and waiting for others to fill it (or you to cancel it);
 - Done - Your order has either been completely filled, or it has been cancelled.
 Nothing else can happen to it.

-Orders in some Statuses (such as Rejected and Done) have a further Reason Code explaining why they are in that state, which can be:
+In some cases, Orders such as Rejected and Done have a further Reason Code describing the root cause of that state, which can either be:

 - Invalid Price - The price of the order was too low or too high;
 - Invalid Size - The size of the order (either in base or counter currency) was too small;